DawidLycz/Hangman/README.md

 python -m hangman
 ```

-There is also option to clone reposytory, in order to have full source code.
+There is also option to clone whole reposytory, to have full source code.
 In order to do that, please input following command:

 ```bash
 git clone https://github.com/DawidLycz/Hangman